On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates

-is the classical \emph{Ekman depth}, $U'$ an appropriate speed scale (typically, $U' \approx 0.1\,\mathrm{m\,s^{-1}}$ in the ocean), $k$ a scaling factor that will be determined below, and $\Bar{\mu'_{\rm h}}$, $\Bar{\mu'_{\rm v}}$ [$\bar{A'_{\rm h}}$, $\bar{A'_{\rm v}}$] are the typical (mean) values for the horizontal and vertical dynamic [kinematic] eddy viscosity on the surface, respectively.
-A typical value for the vertical eddy viscosity, in the context of oceanic surface-flows, is $\Bar{A'_{\rm v}}\approx 0.01 \,\mathrm{m^2\,s^{-1}}$ \citep{KBook,WMcPL2014}, while a value for the horizontal kinematic viscosity is difficult to obtain.
-In fact, the vertical eddy viscosity is usually computed from \textit{in situ} observations via the formula
+With this \emph{caveat}, let us denote by $\bar{\mu}'_{\rm h}$ and $\bar{\mu}'_{\rm v}$ the reference values for the horizontal and vertical dynamic eddy viscosity on the surface, respectively.
+A typical value for $\bar{\mu}'_{\rm v}$ in the near-surface ocean is $\bar{\mu}'_{\rm v} \approx 10\,\mathrm{kg\,m^{-1}\,s^{-1}}$ \citep{KBook,WMcPL2014}, although observations indicate substantial variability \citep{Huang1979}.
+A reference value for the horizontal (dynamic) eddy viscosity is even more difficult to determine; nevertheless, horizontal mixing greatly exceeds vertical mixing, with $\bar{\mu}'_{\rm h}/\bar{\mu}'_{\rm v}\sim 10^3$ \citep{Pedlosky, Talley, CJ2018, C2022}, implying $\bar{\mu}'_{\rm h}\gg \bar{\mu}'_{\rm v}$.
+However, because we non-dimensionalise the equations, their precise values are not essential.
+Furthermore, we denote by

-(see, e.g., \citet{WMcPL2014}), where $\tau'$ is the wind stress; all quantities in this formula can be computed from the observational data.
-This equation for the vertical eddy viscosity is closely connected to the formula for the Reynolds stresses in a simple shear flow \citep{Pope}.
-An analogous expression to compute $ A_{\rm h}$ from easily obtainable oceanographic observations is, to the best of our knowledge, not available in the literature; hence, the difficulty in obtaining estimates for $ A_{\rm h}$.
-Nevertheless, it is possible to say that $\Bar{A'_{\rm h}} \gg \Bar{A'_{\rm v}},$ with $\Bar{A'_{\rm h}}/\Bar{A'_{\rm v}}$ typically of order $10^3$ \citep{Pedlosky, CJ2018,C2022, Talley}.
-It is convenient to denote the ratio between the kinematic eddy viscosities by